Pet vs. Couch

 What fabrics do rescued cats prefer to scratch to cover upholstered furniture?

 When it comes to covering upholstered furniture, rescued cats might have their own fabric faves.
-Typically, fabrics with a coarser weave like canvas or sisal tend to tickle their scratching fancy, offering more resistance and satisfaction for their claws.
+Typically, high rub count fabrics with a coarser weave like canvas or sisal tend to tickle their scratching fancy, offering more resistance and satisfaction for their claws.
 Twill and textured fabrics can also get their approval, as they provide a bit of that delightful scratch sensation.
 Keep in mind, though, that each cat has its quirks.
 They might go bananas over one fabric and barely bat an eye at another.
-So, it’s like navigating a stylish maze of textures, finding that perfect match to keep both your furniture and your feline happy!
+So, it's like navigating a stylish maze of textures, finding that perfect match to keep both your furniture and your feline happy!

 Will cats scratch chenille fabric?